CINPLA/Library/README.md

  - Differential Equations and Linear Algebra, by Gilbert Strang

  ## Stats
- - Statistics: A Guide to the Use of Statistical Methods in the Physical by R. J. Barlow
+ - Statistics: A Guide to the Use of Statistical Methods in the Physical Sciences by R. J. Barlow

  - All of Statistics: A Concise Course in Statistical Inference (Springer Texts in Statistics) by Larry Wasserman